espocrm/documentation/administration/troubleshooting-new.md

 Sometimes you can start getting the errors something like Error 500 or endless loading process upon new record creation.
 #### Possible causes and fixes

-#### Problem #1: Bad code customization

-If you made some code customization before you encountered the problem, it might be the best solution to check up your code changes again.
-The things that could help you quickly find a bug is:
-1. EspoCRM log file with enabled DEBUG mode as it explained above.
-2. Developer tools panel in your web browser (F12 button).

-#### Problem #2: Old requests cached
+#### Problem #1: Old request cached

-Errors 500, 400, etc. could appear if a browser cached your previous requests and use it for current requests with old parameters.
-The data set in these requests may be changed with time (fields, data, role, etc.).
-Obviously that request with a non-existed field in its body will cause an error.
+Errors 500, 400, etc. could appear if a browser cached your previous request's parameters (fields, data, role, etc.) and use them for the current request with depricated or non valid values.
-To make sure that the problem applies to the cache stucking problem you can open a web browser incognito mode window and try to reproduce the error.
-If it won't be reproduced, then the problem is found.
+Open your instance in the web browser incognito mode window and try to reproduce the error.
+If it won't be reproduced, then clear the browser cache with its advanced settings.
-You can fix it by clearing the cache with a web browser advanced settings.
 Note that Ctrl + F5 will not help.

-#### Problem #3: Endless loading process upon new record creation
+#### Problem #2: Endless loading process upon new record creation

-I this case please open a Developer tools panel in your web browser (F12 button) and press F5.
+Open a Developer tools panel in your web browser (F12 button) and press F5.
 Open the console tab and try to create a record again.
 In the console tab you might be faced with such statement as:
 ```
 Error: Could not load file 'client/src/views/user/fields/contact.js?r=1578581862'
 ```